Sign in

 • ITIL Specialist: High-velocity IT

-• ITIL Strategist: Direct, Plan and Improve
+• ITIL Strategist: Direct, Plan, and Improve

-• ITIL Leader: Digital and IT Strategy
+• ITIL Leader: Digital and IT Strategy.

-1.3 The examination syllabuses
+1.2 The examination syllabuses

 • a selection of content from the practice guides.

-1.4 The ITIL 4 Practice Guides
+1.3 The ITIL 4 Practice Guides

-1.4.1 ITIL practices
+1.3.1 ITIL practices

 A set of organizational resources designed for performing work or accomplishing an objective.
+These resources are grouped into the four dimensions of service management.

 Practices are important components of an organization’s SVS.
 They contribute to the service value chain activities and ensure that the organization achieves its goals.